SecurityAnalysts/PyCantRead/README.md

 # The PyCantRead Project (In progress)
 The PyCantRead project is a (upcoming) python source code obfuscation project that obfuscates code **written with the imperative programming paradigm**.
 This is a "mini" project that supplements my main project the [PyIris-backdoor project](https://github.com/angus-y/PyIris-backdoor) as such this obfuscater will obfuscate code following the imperative programming paradigm which my project mainly implements NOT the object-oriented programming paradigm which many python projects are written in.
+However, after I implement the initial version, in the future I may decide to add support for class obfuscation.

 # Why should you use this project?
 In all honesty you shouldn't.
 PyCantRead is not meant to be a functional, useful or even efficient source code obfuscater.
 I wrote it for fun just to challenge myself and grow as